lunatic-fox/lext/README.md

 ## [Documentation](./docs/README.md)
 ### UTF8 terminal
-&emsp;If your terminal isn't displaying utf8 characters correctly, use the `utf8` option after the filename, just once, this argument triggers the `chcp 65001` command in the console.
+&emsp;If your terminal isn't displaying utf8 characters correctly, use the `utf8` option after the filename, just once.
+This argument triggers the `chcp 65001` command in the console.

 ```lua
 -- heart.lua